Ishaq Dar: Accounting career

 Dar became an Associate Member of the Institute of Chartered Accountants in England and Wales in 1974, when he qualified as a chartered accountant.
 In 1975, he became associate member of the Institute of Chartered Accountants of Pakistan.
 He became a fellow of the Institute of Chartered Accountants in England and Wales in 1980 and of Institute of Chartered Accountants of Pakistan in 1984.
 Currently, he is a fellow member of the Pakistan Institute of Public Finance Accountants and Institute of Chartered Accountants in England and Wales.

 Professionally, Dar is a chartered and management accountant and economist.
 Dar was director of finance in a London-based textile corporation from 1974 to 1976.
-He moved to Libya in 1976 and worked for the Government of Libya as senior auditor in the Office of the Auditor General's Department in Tripoli.
+Hired by Colonel Muammar Gaddafi, he moved to Libya in 1976 and worked for the Government of Libya as senior auditor in the Office of the Auditor General's Department in Tripoli.

-On returning to Pakistan in 1977, he became partner in a chartered accountancy firm and in 1980, he became financial adviser to Nazir & Company, a multinational construction company.
+On returning to Pakistan in 1977, he became a partner in a chartered accountancy firm and in 1980, he became financial adviser to Nazir & Company, a multinational construction company.

 Political career

 Entry into politics and first Sharif ministry

 Dar began his political career in the late 1980s as a member of the central executive committee of the Pakistan Muslim League (N) (PML(N)).
 According to a statement from Dar recorded by the National Accountability Bureau (NAB) when he was detained following the 1999 Pakistani coup d'état, he began a close association with the Sharif family in 1990, in the course of which he laundered "$14.68 million and opened two bank accounts under the names of Sikandar Masood Qazi and Talat Masood Qazi for Nawaz Sharif's brother".

-In 1992, the then Prime Minister, Nawaz Sharif, appointed him Chairman of the Pakistan Board of Investment with a status of Minister of State.
+In 1992, then–Prime Minister Nawaz Sharif appointed him as Chairman of the Pakistan Board of Investment with the status of Minister of State.
 In 1993, the then President of Pakistan, Ghulam Ishaq Khan, dismissed the Sharif ministry.
 He became President of the Lahore Chamber of Commerce and Industry that same year.

-Dar first stood for the National Assembly in a bye-election after the 1993 Pakistani general election; Sharif had stood and won in two constituencies but had to resign from one.
+Dar first stood for the National Assembly in a by-election after the 1993 Pakistani general election; Sharif had stood and won in two constituencies but had to resign from one.
 Dar won on a 62% voteshare (39,483 votes).
 In 1996, the President, Farooq Leghari, dismissed the Prime Minister Benazir Bhutto and her government, and dissolved the National Assembly.